seanox/aspect-js/README.md

 CR: Composite: Errors during rendering are output in the view
 CR: Composite: Renamed method Object.using(...) in Object.use(...)
 CR: Composite: Optimization when loading module resources
-CR: Composite: Outsourcing and isolating the execution of Composite JavaScript
-CR: Composite: Optimization macros for Composite JavaScript
-CR: Composite: Added macro #export for Composite JavaScript
-CR: Composite: Added macro (?...) for Composite JavaScript
 CR: Composite: Extension of the element ID with a unique identifier
 CR: Composite: Added @-attributes as attribute templates for elements
 CR: Composite: Changing the behavior of the validation
+CR: Scripting: Outsourcing and isolating the execution of Composite JavaScript
+CR: Scripting: Optimization macros for Composite JavaScript
+CR: Scripting: Added macro #export for Composite JavaScript
+CR: Scripting: Added macro (?...) for Composite JavaScript
 CR: Datasource: Optimization when loading module resources
 CR: Messages: Added messages as alternative object tree for associative array Messages
 CR: Messages: Added Messages.customize(label, ...values) to fill placeholders with values